-As we continue to pursue expanding strategic partnerships, our Pharma Solutions activities in oncology include:
+As we continue to pursue expanding strategic partnerships, our Pharma Services activities in oncology include:

-- Prostate Cancer We collaborate with pharmaceutical companies developing therapies and diagnostics in prostate cancer. - In July 2023, Curium (our licensee that is developing and commercializing piflufolastat F 18 in Europe) announced that it received marketing authorization for piflufolastat F 18, under the name PYLCLARI, from the European Commission.
-In addition, we previously entered into an agreement with Curium to add PYLARIFY to its U.S. ECLIPSE trial, a multi-center, open-label, randomized Phase 3 trial comparing the safety and efficacy of Curium's PSMA-targeted therapeutic versus hormone therapy in patients mCRPC.
-PYLARIFY will be used to determine PSMA-avidity as part of patient selection. - We have also entered into several other separate agreements, including with RefleXion Medical, Inc., POINT and Regeneron Pharmaceuticals, Inc., under which we supply PYLARIFY in connection with their clinical trials and with the Prostate Cancer Clinical Trial Consortium ("PCCTC"), a premier multicenter clinical research organization that specializes in prostate cancer research.
-The intent of the strategic collaboration with PCCTC is to integrate our artificial intelligence ("AI") platform into PCCTC studies to advance the development and validation of novel AI-enabled biomarkers. - Immuno-Oncology We entered into a strategic collaboration and license agreement with NanoMab Technology Limited ("NanoMab"), a privately-held biopharmaceutical company focused on the development of next generation radiopharmaceuticals for cancer precision medicine, to develop NM-01, a novel technetium-99m SPECT imaging agent under development to assess PD-L1 expression in cancer cells.
-In connection with the collaboration, NanoMab recently completed a Phase 2 clinical trial at King's College London.
-The Phase 2 clinical trial was an openlabel, single-arm trial in non-small cell lung cancer patients.
-The primary endpoint was the assessment of PD-L1 expression in primary tumor and metastatic lesions by NM-01 compared to immunohistochemistry.
-Other objectives were aimed at quantifying intra- and inter-tumoral heterogeneity of PD-L1 expression by NM-01, as well as establishing correlations with other diagnostic procedures.
-We expect results from the clinical trial to be presented at an upcoming medical congress. - Pan-Oncology In collaboration with Ratio Therapeutics LLC ("Ratio") (previously Noria Therapeutics, Inc.), we are developing LNTH-1363S, a novel copper-64 labeled PET imaging agent, targeting fibroblast activation protein alpha.
-We believe this diagnostic agent candidate could have broad potential applicability and use in oncology and also in inflammatory diseases.
-Recently, in collaboration with Ratio, we completed a Phase 1 study for LNTH-1363S to evaluate the pharmacokinetics, biodistribution and radiation dosimetry in adult healthy volunteers.
-We plan to initiate a Phase 1/2a study in patients in 2024.
+- Prostate Cancer We collaborate with pharmaceutical companies developing therapies and diagnostics in prostate cancer. - In June 2022, Curium (our licensee that is developing and commercializing piflufolastat F 18 in Europe) announced that it had submitted its marketing authorization application to the European Medicines Agency seeking approval for piflufolastat F 18.
+In addition, in 2022, we entered into an agreement with Curium to add PYLARIFY to its U.S. ECLIPSE trial, a multi-center, open-label, randomized Phase 3 trial comparing the safety and efficacy of Curium's PSMA-targeted therapeutic versus hormone therapy in patients with metastatic castration-resistant prostate cancer.
+PYLARIFY will be used to determine PSMA-avidity as part of patient selection. - In March 2022, we announced a collaboration with Novartis to include PYLARIFY in prostate cancer trials with PLUVICTO.
+As part of the agreement with Novartis, we will provide PYLARIFY for the selection of patients with prostate cancer for the trials, and Novartis will provide all PYLARIFY-related clinical imaging data to us. - In January 2022, we announced a collaboration with the Prostate Cancer Clinical Trial Consortium ("PCCTC"), a premier multicenter clinical research organization that specializes in prostate cancer research.
+The intent of the strategic collaboration is to integrate our AI platform into PCCTC studies to advance the development and validation of novel AI-enabled biomarkers. - Prior to 2022, we also entered into several other separate agreements, including with Reflexion Medical, Inc., POINT and Regeneron Pharmaceuticals, Inc., under which we supply PYLARIFY in connection with their clinical studies. - In May 2019, we commenced an initiative to build out our Pharma Services capabilities, which reside in our Strategic Partnerships and Other Revenue product category.
+We have undertaken the following efforts to execute that initiative. - Immuno-Oncology We entered into a strategic collaboration and license agreement with NanoMab Technology Limited ("NanoMab"), a privately-held biopharmaceutical company focused on the development of next generation radiopharmaceuticals for cancer precision medicine.
+In May 2022, we announced that the first patient had been dosed in a Phase 2 clinical trial of NM-01, a novel technetium-99m SPECT imaging agent under development to assess PD-L1 expression in cancer cells.
+The Phase 2 clinical trial is an open-label, single-arm trial in non-small cell lung cancer patients.
+The primary endpoint is the assessment of PD-L1 expression in primary tumor and metastatic lesions by NM-01 compared to immunohistochemistry.
+Other objectives are aimed at quantifying intra- and inter-tumoral heterogeneity of PD-L1 expression by NM-01, as well as establishing correlations with other diagnostic procedures.
+The trial is being conducted by NanoMab at King's College London and is expected to complete enrollment in 2023. - Pan-Oncology In March 2021, we acquired from Ratio Therapeutics LLC ("Ratio") (previously Noria Therapeutics, Inc.) exclusive, worldwide rights to NTI-1309, an innovative imaging biomarker that targets fibroblast activation protein, an emerging target with broad potential imaging applicability and use in oncology.
+Upon further clinical development, we will assess options to bring NTI-1309 to market as a diagnostic or potentially a therapeutic agent.